 Nursing Home Abuse Attorney in Conyers

-Elder neglect, or nursing home negligence, can come in the form of physical, emotional, sexual or financial abuse.
-1 in 10 people are abused or neglected each year.
+Elder neglect, or nursing home negligence, can come in the form of physical, emotional, sexual, or financial abuse.
+1 in 10 people is abused or neglected each year.
 Unfortunately, since many residents suffer from memory loss and/or dementia, some of these abusive behaviors are challenging to prove, especially when the elder resident doesn’t have the ability to communicate.

-At MG Law, our compassionate Conyers, GA nursing home abuse attorneys have extensive experience protecting the legal rights and financial interests of nursing home residents.
+At MG Law, our compassionate Conyers, GA nursing home abuse attorneys have extensive experience protecting the legal rights and financial interests of nursing home residents in Conyers, Covington, and the other surrounding areas.
 If you believe that your vulnerable loved one has been the victim of neglect or abuse in a Georgia assisted living facility, our legal team is here to help.
 Please contact our law firm today to get immediate legal guidance.

 Nursing Home Abuse and Neglect is a True National Epidemic